 After these, they started populating the Hollow World with different species that they knew would soon perish in the outside world.

 As it happens, there were, of course, problems with this Beta version of the “museum.”
 The different nations and races started interacting with each other.
-Some of these interactions were peaceful, while some not.
+Some of these interactions were peaceful, while some were not.
 Also, the immortal of the Sphere of Entropy, Thanatos (right), decided that he wanted to have some fun, so he created the burrowers.
 These monsters, the Burrowers or Annelids, were very powerful; according to the book, their power and cunning rivaled the average immortal.
 They came in many shapes and sizes but usually had writhing tentacles and squid-like anatomy.
 Their task was to burrow through the core, hide and corrupt the minds of the creatures in the Hollow World.

 Now all of this introduced chaos and changes.
 The landscape and the Hollow World were changing permanently; this is not what Ka originally intended, of course.
 The solution was what they called the Spell of Preservation, which is a massive, continuous magical energy fueled by the Sun.
 What that accomplished was:

 - It paralyzed the burrowers: it was like suspended animation.
 However, they were not completely unaware of their surroundings and later on could spread their influence.

 - It preserved individual cultures: Every thinking being in the Hollow World preferred their own race and culture.
 This was not inflexible, just a strong innate drive.

 - It made magical learning more difficult: The spell made use of the anti-magic properties of the World Shield.
 Magic-Users and Elves had to have a higher Intelligence score and Clerics a higher Wisdom (16 is required in both cases).

 - It affected certain mortal spells: spells that allowed quick, long-distance travel, summoning spells, and a few others simply no longer worked.